lexe-app/lexe-sidecar-sdk/README.md

 (1 BTC = 100,000,000 satoshis) and serialized as strings.
 The representation supports up-to millisatoshi precision (1 satoshi = 1,000 millisatoshis).

+All timestamps indicate the number of milliseconds since the UNIX epoch.

 Prefer longer request timeouts (e.g. 15 seconds) since your node may need time to startup and sync if it hasn't received any requests in a while.